-Our friends at Coding Park have increased the AWE discount to 35%, this means you will be able to subscribe for just £19.49 FOR EVER (no recurring payment).
+Our friends at Coding Park have given AWE a discount of 35%, this means you will be able to subscribe for just £23.32 for 1 year.

 Computer science made easy, no matter the programming language !